Kiitsu Kyōkai

 Imaoka Shin’ichirō

-“My Principles of Living” consisting of seven articles was established in February of the 40th year of Showa (1965) as my personal statement of faith.
-Over time, and with the support and feedback from the members of Tokyo Kiitsu Kyokai and others, it became a tradition collectively to recite these articles together during its Sunday gatherings.
-However, later on, I felt the need to declare faith in nature as the foundational source of human existence and life.
+“My Principles of Living” consisting of seven articles was first formulated in February of Showa 40 (1965) as my personal statement of faith.
+However, over time, and with the support and feedback from the members of Tokyo Kiitsu Kyokai (帰一教会 or 帰一教會 “Unity Fellowship” or “Unitarian Church”) and others, it became a practice for the congregation to recite it together at Sunday gatherings, a custom that has continued to the present day.
+However, since then, I have increasingly felt the need to declare reverence (倍仰) toward nature (自然) as the fundamental source of human existence and the root of life (人間存在の根底、生命の根源).
 Therefore, a new article has been added after the fourth article in the revised version below, resulting in a total of eight articles.
-The freedom of free religion primarily signifies individual internal freedom, and it deeply respects this freedom.
-Therefore, this statement of faith is not binding on the members in any way, but I would be happy if each one of you were to use it as a reference in helping you to formulate your own principles of living.
-In this sense, I humbly request your thoughtful consideration and critique, not only of the new fifth article, but of all the articles.
+The concept of “freedom” in free-religion (自由宗教) fundamentally refers to inner personal freedom (個人の内的自由) and places the highest value on it.
+Therefore, these principles of living do not in any way impose constraints on members.
+However, I hope that they may serve as a reference for those who wish to create their own principles of living (生活条).
+In this spirit, I would like to invite not only feedback on the new fifth article but also careful consideration and critique of them all.

-1. I have faith (信ずる) in myself.
-I recognize my own subjectivity (主体性) and creativity (創造 性), and feel the worth of living in life (生きがい).
-Subjectivity (主体性) and creativity (創造性) can be translated or replaced with personality (人格), divinity (神性), and Buddha-nature (仏性).
+I become aware of my own subjectivity (主体性) and creativity (創造 性), and feel the worth of living in life (生きがい).
+Subjectivity (主体性) and creativity (創造性) can also be expressed as personality (人格), divinity (神性), and Buddha-nature (仏性).

-2. I have faith in my neighbour (隣人).
 A neighbour is oneself (自己) as a neighbour.
-If I have faith in myself, I inevitably have faith in my neighbour.
+If I place trust/have faith in myself, I inevitably have faith in my neighbour.

-3. I have faith in a cooperative society (共同社会).
 Both oneself and a neighbour, while each possessing a unique personality (特異な個性), are not things that exist in isolation (孤立独存).
-Because of this uniqueness, a true interdependence (真の相互依存), true solidarity (真の連帯性), and true human love (真の人間愛) are established, and therein a cooperative society is realised.
+Because of this uniqueness, a true interdependence (真の相互依存), true solidarity (真の連帯性), and true human love (真の人間愛) are established, and therein a cooperative society (共同社会) is realised.

-4. I have faith in the trinity of self, neighbour, and cooperative society.
-The self, neighbour, and cooperative society, while each having a unique personality, are entirely one.
-Therefore, there’s no differentiation of precedence or superiority/inferiority between them, and one always contains the other.
+The self, neighbour, and cooperative society, while each having a unique personality (特異な個性), are entirely one.
+Therefore, there’s no differentiation of precedence or of superiority or inferiority between them, and one always contains the other.

-7. I have faith in a specific religion.
-In other words, I am a member of the Tokyo Kiitsu Kyokai (帰一協会 or 帰一教會).
-However, a specific religion (including the Tokyo Kiitsu Kyokai) neither monopolises religious truth nor is it the ultimate embodiment of it.
+In other words, I am a member of the Tokyo Kiitsu Kyōkai (帰一教会 or 帰一教會).
+However, a specific religion (特定宗教) — including the Tokyo Kiitsu Kyōkai — neither monopolises religious truth nor is it the ultimate embodiment of it.

-8. I have faith in free-religion (自由宗教).
 While having faith in a specific religion, the endless pursuit and improvement towards universal (普遍的真理) and ultimate truth (究極的真理) is the core of religious life (宗教生活の中核).
-Such a dynamic religion (動的宗教) is called a free-religion.
+Such a dynamic religion (動的宗教) is called a free-religion (自由宗教 jiyū shūkyō) [or a creative, inquiring, free and liberative spirituality or religion].

 (August, Showa 48, 1973, “Free Religion” — draft trans.
 Andrew James Brown)